 MA in Creative Writing

-We offer three distinct programmes in Creative Writing and the opportunity to combine the study of Creative Writing with English Literary Studies.
+We offer two distinct programmes in Creative Writing and the opportunity to combine the study of Creative Writing with English Literary Studies.

 Make sure you select the right programme for you by reviewing our courses in more detail.

 - Duration: are you looking for full time or part time study?